ditServices/dit-glossary/docs/2023-12-12-workflow-document.md

 # Workflow Document

-A document that is produced by the DIT or digital lab that outlines the processes, colour management, camera specs for compliance when working on a production.
+A workflow document is a designed to be a central source of truth that is produced by the DIT or digital lab.
+It's purpose is to outline and document the processes, colour management, camera specs for compliance when working on a production.